 Before a tram or train rail, cross the rails at a 45-degree angle; slow down, and your wheels won’t get stuck.
 Look ahead and ride in the middle of the lane for a less miserable riding experience in heavy traffic.

-2. How can I stabilize my bike while cornering?
+2. How can I stabilize, as a beginner, my bike while cornering?

 Simply keep in mind, “Brake before the turn and avoid sharp braking during the turn.”
 Balance your weight, choose the right line, use the correct hand and foot positions, and adjust for road conditions, and all you have to do is believe in yourself.